2026 Summer School

 Programme

 The summer school will feature two advanced theoretical courses on language change, both with a focus on quantitative methods.
 The third course will be introductory and will focus on statistical methods of hypothesis testing, providing foundational knowledge and hands-on skills that are required when investigating language change in modern frameworks.
-Each day will end with a tutoring session.
+Each day will end with a tutoring/groupwork session.

-1. Contact-induced language change (prof. dr. Kaius Sinnemäki, University of Helsinki)
+1. Contact-induced language change

-4. Tutoring sessions
+1. Tutoring sessions

 A valued tradition of the summer school is the daily tutoring session at the end of each day.
 These sessions are designed to help participants consolidate and deepen the knowledge gained during the lectures by offering space to revisit the material, discuss concepts in detail, and clarify any remaining questions together with peers and lecturers.
 Participants also benefit from the opportunity to seek feedback from lecturers on their own research projects.
 This format not only strengthens understanding but also fosters peer-to-peer learning, collaboration, and exchange among linguists across diverse fields and career stages.